jjprevite/learning/twilio.md

 ## Notes

+#### January 6th, 2018
+- made some progress on Twilio Quest.
+Still getting stuck with statusCallback but learning more.

 #### January 2nd, 2018
 - looked at code for 'Message Received?' mission.
 Still stuck.
 - howver, completed this [tutorial](https://www.twilio.com/docs/guides/how-to-confirm-delivery-in-node-js) and learned how to use the statusCallback parameter.
 Now I just have to figure out how to use it in my other app.